 - Primary insomnia is insomnia that occurs when no illness or other secondary cause (comorbidity) is identified.
 Primary insomnia accounts for about one in five cases of long-term insomnia.

-- Secondary (or comorbid ) insomnia is when insomnia occurs as a symptom of, or is associated with, other conditions.
+- Secondary (or comorbid) insomnia occurs when insomnia is a symptom of, or is associated with, other conditions.
 These can be medical or mental health conditions, or drug or substance misuse (as discussed above).

 - Short-term if insomnia lasts between one and four weeks.